pablonudel/holbertonschool-printf/README.md

 to compile the program we must use this compiler:

-`gcc -Wall -Wextra -Werror -pedantic -std=gnu89 -Wno-format *.c'
+`gcc -Wall -Wextra -Werror -pedantic -std=gnu89 -Wno-format *.c`
 ##  3. Requirements 📝

 * Here’s a summarized version of the general requirements for your project:

 * Allowed Editors: `vi`, `vim`, `emacs`.

-* Compilation Environment: Ubuntu 20.04 LTS with gcc using the
+* Compilation Environment: Ubuntu 20.04 LTS with gcc

 * File Format: All files must end with a new line.